peter-brady/Bootstrap-Grid-Panels/README.md

 ## Installation

-- Ensure you have cTools, Page Manager and Panels contrib modules enabled
+- Ensure you have [http://drupal.org/project/ctools](cTools and Page Manager) and  [Panels](https://www.drupal.org/project/panels) contrib modules enabled
 - Clone this repository into your modules directory
 - Enable the **Bootstrap Grid Panels** module